 Depending on how severe the extent is of your pups deformity will depend on what treatment is suitable for them to undergo.
 The one purpose of any type of treatment is to get them back into tip-top shape and straighten their legs once again.
 Whilst undergoing this treatment it is important for surgeons to prevent any further complications later on their adult life.
 In most cases, surgery will be the selected option for your dog to undergo.

 This can range from corrective surgery to stabilization surgery or even just providing a balanced diet.
 Again it will all depend on how severe the deformity is in order to determine the correct repair.
 Other treatments can involve removing part of the bone or plate.
-And in some very extreme circumstance, there may be a limb required to be removed.
+And in some very extreme circumstances, there may be a limb required to be removed.

 Costs of surgery